-We have long-term borrowings (excluding the portion of long-term borrowings due within one year) of RMB948.5 million (US\$152.9 million), which bore interest at an average annual rate of 6.68% as of December 31, 2014.
+We have long-term borrowings (excluding the portion of long-term borrowings due within one year) of RMB4,627.9 million (US\$714.4 million), which bore interest at an average annual rate of 6.1% as of December 31, 2015.
 In connection with most of our long-term borrowings, we have granted security interests over significant amounts of our assets.
-As of December 31, 2014, we pledged project assets of a total net book value of RMB1,153.9 million (US\$186.0 million) and accounts receivable of a net book value of RMB150.7 million (US\$24.3 million) to secure repayment of borrowings of RMB948.5 million (US\$152.9 million).
-As of December 31, 2014, long-term loans in the amount of RMB205.5 million (US\$33.1 million) will be due for repayment after one year, but within five years.
+As of December 31, 2015, we pledged project assets of a total net book value of RMB3,560.6 million (US\$549.7 million) and accounts receivable of a net book value of RMB420.4 million (US\$64.9 million) to secure repayment of borrowings of RMB4,627.9 million (US\$714.4 million).
+As of December 31, 2015, long-term loans in the amount of RMB2,513.9 million (US\$388.1 million) will be due for repayment after one year, but within five years.

 In addition, we have substantial repayment obligations under our convertible notes.
 On May 17, 2011, we issued convertible senior notes in the principal amount of US\$125.0 million due 2016, bearing an annual interest rate of 4.0%, with an option for holders to require us to repurchase their notes in May 2014 for the principal of the notes plus accrued and unpaid interest.
 Concurrent with our issuance of the convertible senior notes, we entered into a capped call option transaction with an affiliate of the initial purchaser of the notes.
 We paid a total premium for the capped call option of US\$18.0 million.
-On December 5, 2011, we repurchased the principal amount of US\$2 million.
-As of December 31, 2014, we had in the principle amount of US\$123.0 million of the convertible notes due 2016 outstanding.
+We repurchased an aggregate principal amount of US\$2.0 million of such notes for a total consideration of RMB5.2 million in December 2011 and repurchased an aggregate principal amount of US\$22.5 million of such notes for a total consideration of US\$21.7 million in November and December 2015.
+As of December 31, 2015, we had in the principal amount of US\$100.5 million of the convertible notes due 2016 outstanding.
+In addition, on January 22, 2014, we issued convertible senior notes in the principal amount of US\$150.0 million due 2019, bearing an annual interest rate of 4.0% and with an option for holders to require us to repurchase their notes in February 2017 for the principal of the notes plus accrued and unpaid interest, to qualified institutional buyers under Rule 144A and in reliance upon Regulation S of the Securities Act.